 Library services and facilities FAQ

-We’ll be in touch with the rest homes we normally visit to check whether they’d like us to re-start our delivery service.
+We’re in touch with the rest homes we normally visit to check whether/when they’d like us to restart our delivery service.

 Are the public computers available?

-What are you doing to clean the self-serve kiosks?
+Are you doing anything to clean the self-service kiosks?

 Are the 3D printers and laser cutter available?

-Our 3D printers and laser cutter are currently not available for in-library use.
-You are able to order 3D prints of your own design here.
+Yes.
+Our 3D printers and laser cutter are available for in-library use.
+You are also able to order 3D prints of your own design.